oigbokwe73/Data-Ingestion-into-Databricks/README.md

 ### Conclusion

 Both TensorFlow and PyTorch can efficiently work with Parquet files by using `pandas` to handle the file reading and then converting the DataFrame into datasets compatible with each framework.
 This allows for easy integration of big data storage formats with deep learning frameworks.
-If you have any specific requirements or need further customization, feel free to ask!